Self-Supervised Attention Learning for Depth and Ego-motion Estimation

 Table~\ref{tab:ate} reports the evaluation results of the Backward-Forward and attention modules, separately and jointly, and compare them to the previous works.
 Both extensions improve the baseline, the attention module performs well.
 When coupled with the BF, the attention boosts the performance of PoseNet training to have a consistent ego-motion estimation and outperforms all the state of the art methods~\cite{zhou2017unsupervised,mahjourian2018unsupervised,almalioglu2018ganvo,shen19icra}, which use additional models or pixel masks, thus increasing considerably the model size.

-Figure~\ref{fig:09} visualizes the pose estimation for the test sequence 09.
-For each degree of freedom, the translation ($x,y,z$) and rotation (roll, pitch, yaw), it compares the estimation by different methods to the ground truth.
+Figure~\ref{fig:09} shows the 6-DoF estimated throughout the trip of the sequence 09.
+Our improvements are more robust compared to the baseline except in the altitude (y).
 The figure unveils another important issue.
 It demonstrates the oscillation of roll and yaw values and their discontinuity when put in $[-\pi,\pi]$ interval while orientation changes are continuous in the real world.
-A recent analysis of 3D and $n$-dimensional rotations~\cite{zhou19continuity} shows that discontinuous orientation representations makes them difficult for neural networks to learn.
-Therefore, it might be a subject of a deeper analysis and a need of replacing quaternions with an alternative, continuous representation.
+A recent analysis of 3D and $n$-dimensional rotations~\cite{zhou19continuity} shows that discontinuous orientation representations make them difficult for neural networks to learn.
+Therefore, it might be a subject of deeper analysis and a need of replacing quaternions with an alternative, continuous representation.